 Dr. Stone’s office provides a full range of emergency and reconstructive services for teeth, crowns, bridges, gum problems and more.
 But while you’re getting ready to visit our office, you can take steps to relieve some discomfort yourself:

-Take an over-the-counter pain-relief formula like acetaminophen (the active ingredient in Tylenol), naproxen (Aleve) or ibuprofen (Advil).
+- For a toothache: Take an over-the-counter pain-relief formula like acetaminophen (the active ingredient in Tylenol), naproxen (Aleve) or ibuprofen (Advil).
 However, avoid aspirin, because as an anticoagulant aspirin can trigger bleeding in some dental emergencies.
 See more toothache relief tips here.

-Rinse the area with warm water, and apply a cold compress to your cheek to keep the swelling down.
+- For a chipped or broken tooth: Rinse the area with warm water, and apply a cold compress to your cheek to keep the swelling down.
 Read more about chipped tooth repair here.

-If a severe blow has caused a tooth to become loose or come out, try to position the loose tooth gently against the gumline until you see Dr. Stone.
+- For a severe blow to the tooth: If a severe blow has caused a tooth to become loose or come out, try to position the loose tooth gently against the gumline until you see Dr. Stone.
 If the tooth is knocked out and you have recovered it, rinse the tooth in cool water and tuck it into your cheek – your saliva is a natural way to keep the tooth hydrated until Dr. Stone and his staff can treat you.
 You can also keep the tooth in a cup of milk until you reach our office.

 Don’t let a dental injury, accident or illness compromise your health or your smile.
 For an emergency dentist ready to help, call Dr. Stone at (954) 568-9100.

 Sudden or steadily increasing pain in your mouth, a missing tooth, a lost filling, a cracked or chipped crown, damage to the gums or jaw … these symptoms can quickly escalate into major health problems.
 In fact, 90% of symptomatic diseases, like heart disease and diabetes, also have oral symptoms.